 End of the Sad Saga

-It was not until the year after I returned from Korea, that I learned the 'rest' of the story about her.
+It was not until the year after I returned from the Korean War, that I learned the 'rest' of the story about her.
 My mother dug out much of the information.
 Pat Tompkins was psychologically disturbed - for good reason - but that was no help to me then.

 Mrs Tompkins husband one day in the 1930s brought home a baby and handed it to Mrs T - his illegitimate child by some other woman.
 That was Pat.
 She never knew her own mother.
 And Mr T died when she was only about 10 years old.
 Mrs T dealt with her as just a problem to be disposed of.
 I was her target of opportunity.
 She did whatever she could, when I was home on leave to press Pat on me so I would become involved, thus committed to her.